 The first long section of trail completed runs between Tignish and Kensington.
 This 125-km stretch takes you from a beautifully restored stone railway station in Kensington to the Harbourfront Theatre in Summerside and onward to Wellington and the heart of PEI's Acadian community.
 From there the off-road route travels through farmlands and forests, and allows you to experience the warmth and history of communities such as Tyne Valley, O'Leary and Tignish.

-Although activity on the Confederation Trail is limited to walkers and hikers, wheelchairs, cyclists and runners in the summertime, and snowmobiles in the winter, there are now two parallel equestrian trails in the western end of the Island.
-The Summerside to Travellers Rest section is 4.2 km, while the O'Leary to Coleman run is 5.1 km.
+Activity on the Confederation Trail is limited to walkers and hikers, wheelchairs, cyclists and runners in the summertime.
+During the winter months (December 1 – March 31), the PEI Snowmobile Association has exclusive rights to the Confederation Trail.